-The ESG analyses are regularly updated by the analysts based on the company reports, which are generally published once a year.
+The ESG analyses are updated at least once a year.
 Data from the third-party ESG data providers Bloomberg and MSCI is used as a source of comparison for verification purposes.
 They can provide useful information, but do not replace in-house analysis.